The feminist bent of Robyn’s quest nicely shadows the John Curran’s film without ever being stated aloud.

 A kind of silent opera in which the actors’ precise facial emoting and a muscular editing rhythm create a melodrama by turns horrific and hilarious.

-However self-aware the film may be, its characters and moods and conflicts are too over-determined and familiar to linger in the memory very long after the credits roll.
+The film is too over-determined and familiar to linger in the memory very long after the credits roll.

 A film of obvious characterizations and even more obvious plot machinations that render its moment-to-moment charms moot.